Paul, Thunder rally for 112-107 win over struggling Rockets

 TIP-INS

-Thunder: Steven Adams sprained his left ankle on a foul by Capela early in the first quarter.
-He missed both free throws after the foul and didn’t play after that. … Paul received a technical for arguing about a foul call early in the fourth quarter.
+Thunder: Steven Adams sprained his left ankle on a hard foul by Capela early in the first quarter.
+He missed both free throws after the foul and didn’t play after that.
+Capela was given a flagrant-1. … Paul received a technical for arguing about a foul call early in the fourth quarter.

 Rockets: G Austin Rivers missed a second straight game with a right thumb injury.
-Coach Doc Rivers said he is feeling better and expects to return on Wednesday. … Capela received a flagrant-1 for his hard foul on Adams early in the first quarter. … Westbrook has scored 30 points or more in five straight games.
-Monday was his eighth triple-double this season.
+He said he is feeling better and expects to return on Wednesday. … Westbrook has scored 30 points or more in five straight games.

 UP NEXT